Lean FIRE: A Realistic Guide for Frugal Families

 Lean FIRE does require a level of comfort with being different.

-You may choose not to upgrade homes as quickly as others.
+You might stay in the same home longer while friends around you keep upgrading.
 You might keep cars longer.
-You may say no to some things that friends consider standard.
+You may say no to some things that others consider standard.

 That’s easier if the lifestyle already feels aligned with your values.
 It’s harder if it feels like constant sacrifice.

-If spending is cut too tightly, there isn’t much room to absorb those changes.
+If spending is cut too tightly, there’s not much room to absorb those changes.

 Lean FIRE works best when it’s chosen deliberately because it suits your family, not because you feel pressured by a number.